open-formulieren/open-forms/docs/installation/deployment.rst

       $ python3 -m venv env/
       $ source env/bin/activate
-      $ pip install "ansible<3,>=2.10"
+      $ pip install "ansible~=2.10"

    .. note:: Sometimes, additional or updates packages are needed if they
       are not installed by the Ansible setup installation.
 You can do so like
       this:

       .. code:: shell

          $ python -m pip install -U pip
-         $ pip install ordered_set packaging appdirs six
+         $ pip install ordered_set packaging appdirs six wheel

 3. Install Ansible collections: